Alexandre-Bartel/attack-musti/README.md

 # What is it?

-This is a concrete example of the exploitation of an invalid object initialisation vulnerability in the Java virtual machine.
+This is a concrete example of the exploitation of an invalid object initialisation vulnerability in Oracle's implemention of the Java virtual machine 1.8 update 112.

 # How to run it?